Telnet-23/100DaysDevOps/5 - Jenkins/Day78-JenkinsConditionalPipeline.md

 sudo chmod -R 755 /var/www/html
 ```

 5. Create a new job and give it the required name.
-Specify it as a Pipeline
+Enable “This project is parameterized” and add the string of 'BRANCH' with the value 'master' then add this groovy Script to the Pipeline.
 ```
 node('ststor01') {
     stage('Deploy') {